Achieving Passive House Certification – And Why It’s Not Just for New Homes

 The Passive House Planning Package (PHPP) is an internationally recognised building energy modelling software, which uses tested and approved calculations to determine the energy performance of a building and its individual elements.

-Using PHPP, architects can test iterations of their building design from the very first forms, changing and retesting until it reaches certification standards.
-This allows them to instantly see the impact of design changes on energy efficiency, so they can easily optimise a building’s performance.
+Using PHPP, architects can test iterations of their building design from the very first forms, changing and re-testing until it reaches certification standards.
+This allows them to instantly see the impact of design changes on energy efficiency, so they can easily optimise a building’s performance from the drawing board.

-Once all of this information is plugged into PHPP, it calculates exactly what capacity heating system is required to keep the home at 20 degrees Celsius, and whether additional shading or active cooling is required during hotter months.
-And because it’s location specific, the calculations are based on the local temperature.
-In New Zealand, PHPP uses a number of different climate zones – so it can accurately predict the heating/cooling needs of a building anywhere in the country.
+Once all of this information is plugged into PHPP, it calculates exactly what capacity heating system is required to keep the home at a comfortable 20 degrees Celsius, and whether additional shading or active cooling is required during hotter months.
+And because it’s location specific, the calculations are based on the local temperature and climate.
+In New Zealand, PHPP uses a number of different climate zones – so it can accurately predict the heating and cooling needs of a building throughout the country.

 The main type of onsite testing is something called ‘blower door testing’, where all of the building’s windows and doors are closed, and a fan is put on the front door to pressurise and depressurise the house.
 The amount of air loss or gain is measured and, if it doesn’t meet the required levels, the design or materials are adjusted until it’s right.

-Not at all!
-There are five types of Passive House certification:
+Not at all – there are five types of Passive House certification, including an option for retrofitting existing buildings.
+These are:

 • PHI Low Energy Building Standard – for projects that just miss out on full Passive House certification, but still achieve high levels of energy efficiency; with slightly lower criteria making it more achievable for people that just want a ‘better’ building